jacubthomas/Kronos/README.md

 # Checkout preview.png & preview.mov!
 Application uses Naive-Bayesian Learning to classify a phrase's political bias.
-In doing so, it combs using a trie-like approach for 1-word, 2 and 3-word phrases that are weighted and stored in DB.
+In doing so, it combs using a trie-like approach for 1-word, 2 and 3-word subphrases that are weighted and stored in DB.
 The initial weighting is learned using the 10000 reddit posts and is tested using current news articles.

 # Getting Started with Create React App